code-reaper08/VALFE08/README.md

 To use the script follow the below steps,

 1. Download the installer script from [here](https://raw.githubusercontent.com/code-reaper08/VALFE08/main/scripts/install.ps1)
+2. Run the downloaded script in PowerShell by `.\install.ps1`
+3. Or, you can click on the installed script and then click on the open with PowerShell option

+**Uninstall VALFE08**

+1. Download the uninstall script from [here](https://raw.githubusercontent.com/code-reaper08/VALFE08/main/scripts/uninstall.ps1)
-2. Run the downloaded script in PowerShell by `.\installer.ps1`
+2. Run the downloaded script in PowerShell by `.\uninstall.ps1`
 3. Or, you can click on the installed script and then click on the open with PowerShell option

 _Note:_